Parth-Mudgal/Google-Playstore-Case-Study/README.md

 ## Key Files

-- **`google_play_data_analysis.ipynb`:** The comprehensive Jupyter Notebook containing the entire data science process, from cleaning to visualization and analysis.
+- **`Data Cleaning & Visualisation in Python - Case Study.ipynb`:** The comprehensive Jupyter Notebook containing the entire data science process, from cleaning to visualization and analysis.

 ## Prerequisites